 When properly applied, GreenTech Heat is 100% effective in killing all stages of bed bugs—including eggs, 100% of the time.
 Our ePro electric heater packages can discreetly treat a hotel room in a day.
 Our Titan direct fired heaters can effectively treat the same-sized area in much less time.
 When applied following a thorough heat treatment, GreenTech Prevent can continue to prevent recurrent bedbug reintroduction reinfestations for up to a year.
 GreenTech Heat Solutions can certify your heat treatments when combined with GreenTech Prevent to help mitigate the potential of recurrent bedbug infestations.

 GreenTech Heat technology is 100% effective for all life stages of bed bugs, lice, cockroaches, and all other insects that might infest your property.
 Heat kills microbes, viruses, and bacteria that can cause allergies and odors.
 GreenTech Heat equipment allows you to self-treat with heat on your schedule and as your needs demand.
 Our certified training lets you do it right and do it safely the first time.
 Heat safely kills insects and microbes everywhere they may be found in a single one-day treatment.
-Call us at 888-699-3944 or visit the online store to buy the bed bug heater to get started with heat today.
+Call us at 888-699-3944.
+We have bed bug heaters for sale to get started with heat today.